vertcoin-project/one-click-miner-vnext/README.md

 # Verthash One-Click Miner

 This program will create a Dogecoin wallet that only you have access to.
 Encrypt your wallet with a password that you will not forget.
 It will then create the Verthash datafile and immediately begin mining Vertcoin.
-You will receive payouts in Dogecoin to your built-in Dogecoin wallet.
-Click on the Settings tab to change payout currency.
+You will receive payouts in Dogecoin to your built-in Dogecoin wallet from the pool selected in Settings.

-### Payment thresholds
+### When do I get paid?

+  - **HashCryptos.com**
+    - Every 24 hours with the ability to change payout frequency to every 12 hours
-  - **Dogecoin**
+  - **Zergpool.com**
-    - 400 DOGE and 80 DOGE on Sunday late evening(CET)
+    - Every four hours on balances above 400 DOGE and 80 DOGE on Sunday late evening(CET)

-  - **Bitcoin**
-    - 0.0025 BTC

-  - **Litecoin**
-    - 0.25 LTC and 0.05 LTC on Sunday late evening(CET)

-  - **Vertcoin, Bitcoin Cash, Dash**
-    - The equivalent of 0.0001 BTC and 0.00002 BTC on Sunday late evening(CET)

-### Fees
+### What are the fees?

-  - Standard Dogecoin network fee for withdrawal from built-in wallet (usually 1 DOGE)
+  - Standard minimum Dogecoin network fee for withdrawal from built-in wallet (usually 1 DOGE)
+  - HashCryptos.com charges no fees
   - Zergpool.com charges a 0.5% fee while mining

 The Verthash One-Click Miner mines [Vertcoin](https://vertcoin.org) and is functionally the same as [upstream](https://github.com/vertcoin-project/one-click-miner-vnext) utilizing a new data directory, `verthash-ocm`.
 This is essentially a fancy wrapper for [VerthashMiner](https://github.com/CryptoGraphics/VerthashMiner) which is also open source.